-Until, enjoy this examination of every last minuscule detail that's currently available.
+Until the big day, April 14, do enjoy this examination of every last minuscule detail that’s currently available.

 1. The journey to season eight’s premiere date has been a long one.
 HBO confirmed in January 2018 that the final season of the show would not air until 2019.
 Six months later, HBO president Casey Bloys revealed that the final six episodes will air in “the first half” of 2019.
 Per THR, he said nothing more about the show, except that “it’s pretty great.”

 On Nov.
 13, under the campaign #ForTheThrone, HBO finally confirmed that the eighth and final season will premiere in April 2019.

 Two months later, a premiere date (April 14), was finally born.

 2. It will consist of six episodes.
 In 2016, showrunners David Benioff and D. B. Weiss said the final two seasons would include 13 episodes; seven in season seven and six in season eight.
 However, these final six might be longer than the standard hour-long ones we’ve enjoyed thus far.
 Sound designer Paula Fairfield told a crowd at Con of Thrones that season eight’s episodes may end up being feature-length (the season-seven finale clocked in at 82 minutes).

 3. Production began in the fall of 2017.
 Casey Bloys, HBO’s president of programming, confirmed in July 2017 that the scripts were finished, and Nikolaj Coster-Waldau (Jaime Lannister) told Collider that the actors were due back on-set in October 2017.
 Filming wrapped in July 2018.